mehulagg/gitlab/doc/user/project/issue_board.md

 - A minimum of [Reporter](../permissions.md#project-members-permissions) access to a project in GitLab.

-To move an issue, select the issue card and drag it to another position within its current list or onto that list.
+To move an issue, select the issue card and drag it to another position in its current list or into a different list.
 Learn about possible effects in [Dragging issues between lists](#dragging-issues-between-lists).

 To move a list, select its top bar, and drag it horizontally.
 You can't move the **Open** and **Closed** lists, but you can hide them when editing an issue board.